jerryc96/NanoCrypt/README.md

 To use the sub-tools manually, note:

 Key must be a hexadecimal string of length 64 (32-bytes/256-bit).
 Ensure it comes from a properly salted key derivation function.
 Salt must be a hexadecimal string of length 32 (16-bytes/128-bit).
 SaltMaster can be used to add/remove salts from newly encrypted/decrypted files.
 Flags are "add" or "remove".

+Not My Work.
+Using this to get a better understanding of C++ classes.